dentarg/auth0-blog/_posts/2016-09-19-angular-2-testing-in-depth-services.markdown

 The difference here is that we configure the ```TestBed``` with the provided services in the ```configureTestingModule``` method.
 Only these classes can be instantiated with the ```inject``` method.
-If we try to request something else, we get an error telling it is an unknown provider.
+If we try to request something else, we get an error saying it is an unknown provider.

 ![Unknown provider](https://github.com/blacksonic/articles/raw/master/img/angular2-testing-services/test_failure_missing_dep.png)

 We can request instances of the services in an array from the ```inject``` method.
-In the callback we get the instances in the same order as in the dependency array with the first parameter.
+In the callback, we get the instances in the same order as in the dependency array with the first parameter.
-The type hint inside the  callback is only for IDE completion, it also works without it.
+The type hint inside the  callback is only for IDE completion; it also works without it.
-In the example it is placed inside the ```beforeEach``` function, but it can also be added to the ```it``` block.
+In the example, it is placed inside the ```beforeEach``` function, but it can also be added to the ```it``` block.

 ```typescript
 it('should display name with engine', inject([Car], (car: Car) => {